Forward Learning with Top-Down Feedback: Empirical and Analytical Characterization: Background and relevant work

-Given a fully connected network with $L$ layers, an input signal $x$, and one-hot encoded labels $y$ (Fig.~\ref{fig:schemes}b), we first perform a \textit{clean} forward pass through the network.
-The hidden unit and output unit activations are computed as:
+Given a fully connected network with $L$ layers, an input $x$, and one-hot encoded labels $y$ (Fig.~\ref{fig:schemes}b), the learning rule proposed by \citet{Dellaferrera_PEPITA} relies on a \textit{clean} and a \textit{modulated} forward pass through the network.
+During the \textit{clean} pass, the hidden unit and output unit activations are computed as:

 where $\sigma_l$ is the non-linearity at the output of the $\ell^{th}$ layer and $W_\ell$ is the matrix of weights between layers $\ell-1$ and $\ell$.
-At the \textit{modulated} pass, the activations are computed as:
+During the \textit{modulated} pass, the activations are computed as:

-where $e \equiv h_L - y$ denotes the network error and $F$ is the fixed random matrix used to project the error on the input.
+where $y$ is the target output, $e \equiv h_L - y$ denotes the network error, and $F$ is the fixed random matrix used to project the error on the input.
 We denote the output of the network either as $h_L$ or $\hat{y}$.
-After the two forward passes, the weights are updated according to the PEPITA learning rules for the first, intermediate, and final layers, respectively:
+After the two forward passes, the weights are updated according to the PEPITA learning rule:

-Note that, compared to the original paper, we changed the sign convention to read $-Fe$ rather than $+Fe$ in \eqref{eq:modulatedpass} and \eqref{eq:pepita_dw_input}.
+Note that, compared to the original paper, we changed the sign convention to read $-Fe$ rather than $+Fe$ in eqn.~\ref{eq:modulatedpass} and eqn.~\ref{eq:pepita_dw_input}.
 Because the distribution of $F$ entries is symmetric around zero, this has no consequence on the results.
-This change will appear useful when describing the weight mirroring applied to PEPITA in Section \ref{sec:weightmirroring}.
+This change will appear useful when describing the WM applied to PEPITA in Section \ref{sec:deeper}.
 Finally, the updates are applied depending on the chosen optimizer.
-For example, using stochastic gradient descent with learning rate $\eta$:
+For example, using stochastic gradient descent with learning rate $\eta$: $W(t+1) = W(t) - \eta \Delta W$.
+The pseudocode detailing the algorithm is provided in Appendix \ref{sec:pseudo}.